JAEGER2K/lenie/README.md

 blogging solutions, almost all of which seem to assume that the web browser is a good tool for writing longer text (an assumption I disagree with).
 Additionally, most blogging packages also are overly complex for my taste.
-When I look at all the ref-links and scripts that my browser is faced with when trying to load a page from tumblr, blogger, medium or what have you, my immediate reaction is to close the tab and try not to think about all the tracking that is going on at the cost of performance; all the security nightmares that lurk in the shadows of the gigantic and probaly unmaintainable code bases delivering the data; all the wasted bytes transferred unencrypted just to end up infront of closed doors because I am running
+When I look at all the ref-links and scripts that my browser is faced with when trying to load a page from tumblr, blogger, medium and so on, my immediate reaction is to close the tab and try not to think about all the tracking that is going on at the cost of performance; all the security nightmares that lurk in the shadows of the gigantic and probaly unmaintainable code bases delivering the data; all the wasted bytes transferred unencrypted just to end up infront of closed doors because I am running